vincentneo/CoreGPX/README.md

 [![Swift Package Manager compatible](https://img.shields.io/badge/Swift%20Package%20Manager-✔-brightgreen.svg)](https://github.com/apple/swift-package-manager)

 ## What is CoreGPX?
 CoreGPX is a port of iOS-GPX-Framework to Swift language.

-It aims to be more than a port of the abandoned project, so do expect more features to be added in the future, as development is currently under progress.
+CoreGPX currently supports all GPX tags listed in GPX v1.1 schema.
+It can generate and parse GPX v1.1 compliant files on iOS, macOS and watchOS.

-It makes use of `XMLParser` for parsing GPX files, thus making it fully dependent on the native APIs only.
+As it makes use of `XMLParser` for parsing GPX files, CoreGPX is fully dependent on the `Foundation` API only.

 ## Features
 - [x] Successfully outputs string that can be packaged into a GPX file
 - [x] Parses GPX files using native XMLParser
-- [x] Support for macOS & watchOS
+- [x] Support for iOS, macOS & watchOS

 ## Installation

+CoreGPX supports CocoaPods, Carthage, as well as Swift Package Manager, such that you can install it, any way you want.

-CoreGPX works with [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install using [CocoaPods](https://cocoapods.org), simply add the following line to your Podfile:

 ```ruby
 pod 'CoreGPX'
 ```

-CoreGPX works with Carthage as well.
-To install via Carthage, simply add the following line to your Cartfile:
+CoreGPX works with [Carthage](https://github.com/Carthage/Carthage) as well, simply add the following line to your Cartfile:
 ```Swift
 github "vincentneo/CoreGPX"
 ```